amrdesai/csharp-qna/README.md

 - Declare fields/variables as private
 - Provide public get and set methods, through properties, to access and update the value of a private field

+## Why to use Encapsulation?
+- Better control of class members (reduce the possibility of yourself (or others) to mess up the code)
+- Fields can be made read-only (if you only use the get method), or write-only (if you only use the set method)
+- Flexible: the programmer can change one part of the code without affecting other parts
+- Increased security of data

 ## Properties
 A property is like a combination of a variable and a method, and it has two methods: a get and a set method.
 #### Example